appscode/service-broker/docs/guides/kubedb/mongodb.md

 > All commands in this document assume that you're operating out of the root of this repository.

-## Check ClusterServiceClass and ClusterServicePlan for Postgres
+## Check ClusterServiceClass and ClusterServicePlan for Mongodb

 First, list the available `ClusterServiceClass` resources: